Glossary

 Woke Washing

-When a corporation, institution or individual says or does something that signals their advocacy for a social cause but also continues to cause harm to vulnerable communities.
+When a corporation, institution, or individual says or does something that signals their advocacy for a social cause but also continues to cause harm to vulnerable communities.
 In this way, profit-driven companies prey on people’s social awareness by cashing in on their idealism via progressive-oriented, purpose-driven marketing campaigns while deflecting questions about their own ethics or taking accountability for their own wrongdoings.
 (76)(77)

 Citations